-As the term pre-workout implies - these supplements are meant to be taken before your workout.
+As the term pre-workout implies, these supplements are meant to be taken before your workout.

-Better mind-to-muscle connection, an extra rep or two, a couple more pounds on your previous max weight, sharpened focus and an overall more awesome workout experience.
+Be mind-to-muscle connection, an extra rep or two, a couple more pounds on your previous max weight, sharpened focus and an overall more awesome workout experience.

-Benefits of Using a Vegan Pre-Workout
+Benefits of Using a Vegan Pre-Workout Powder

 1. Enhanced Motivation to Workout

-It's cold and rainy outside and nothing would be better than to lay down for a nap or watch Netflix.
+Let’s say you just got back from a tiresome day of work.
+It's cold and rainy outside, and nothing would be better than to lay down for a nap or watch Netflix.

-After a couple of minutes you feel the energy starting to rush through your body... and the gym suddenly feels like a much better option than staying at home.
+After a couple of minutes, you feel the energy starting to rush through your body, and the gym suddenly feels like a much better option than staying at home.

 It'd be great with an iron will at all times that forced you to the gym, but that's simply not the case 100% of the time.

 2. Superior Workout Experience

-When entering that highly focused mental state where nothing else matters except for crushing the weights and getting those reps in... it's simply nothing short of amazing.
+When entering that highly focused mental state where nothing else matters except for crushing the weights and getting those reps in, it's simply nothing short of amazing.